Frequently Asked Questions

 For example, if you have one roommate and you are both on the same lease agreement, you will both be required to move out in the event of claim.
 If you both have separate lease agreements at the same property, and only your lease is covered by a ReLease plan, only you can move out early in the event of claim.

-If your coverage is denied, and you have upcoming payments scheduled, they will be canceled.
+If your coverage is not approved you will not be charged.
 For more information, please refer to our terms and conditions.

 What is ReLease's refund policy?